Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

-\begin{assumption}[total asynchrony] The following holds: \begin{enumerate} \item $\mc{K}_i$ is an infinite subset of $\N_0$ for each $i\in\mc{V}$. \item $\lim_{k\rightarrow+\infty} s_{ij}^k= +\infty$ for any $i\in\mc{V}$ and $j\in\mc{N}_i$. \end{enumerate} \end{assumption} This assumption is well-suited for scenarios where communication and computation delays are unpredictable, e.g., in massively parallel computing grids with heterogeneous computing nodes where delays can quickly add up if a node is saturated \cite{pmlr-v80-zhou18b}.
-Under total asynchrony, even the asynchronous consensus method \cite{nedic2010convergence}, which is equivalent to the asynchronous Prox-DGD for solving problem \eqref{eq:consensusprob} with $f_i=h_i\equiv 0$, cannot be guaranteed to converge \cite[Example 7.1.1.2]{bertsekas2015parallel}.
-Therefore, to establish convergence of the asynchronous Prox-DGD under total asynchrony, we assume all $f_i$'s to be strongly convex. \begin{assumption} Each $f_i$ is $\mu_i$-strongly convex. \end{assumption} Clearly, Assumptions \ref{asm:prob} and \ref{asm:strongconvexity} imply Assumption \ref{asm:optsolexist}.
-In the following theorem, we show that in contrast to the literature \cite{wu2017decentralized, tian2020achieving, cannelli2020asynchronous,su2022convergence, latafat2022primal, zhang2019fully,ubl2022faster,bianchi2021distributed} in which the parameters depend on the delay, the asynchronous Prox-DGD can converge to the same fixed point set as its synchronous counterpart, even under the total asynchrony assumption and a \emph{delay-free} step-size condition.
+\begin{assumption}[total asynchrony] The following holds: \begin{enumerate} \item $\mc{K}_i$ is an infinite subset of $\N_0$ for each $i\in\mc{V}$. \item $\lim_{k\rightarrow+\infty} s_{ij}^k= +\infty$ for any $i\in\mc{V}$ and $j\in\mc{N}_i$. \end{enumerate} \end{assumption} {Assumption \ref{asm:totalasynchrony} pose conditions on the update frequency of each node and the delays.
+Specifically, condition 1) requires each node to update for infinite times, and condition 2) allows the information delays $k-s_{ij}^k$ to grow arbitrarily large but requires that old information must eventually be purged from the system.} This assumption is well-suited for scenarios where communication and computation delays are unpredictable, e.g., in massively parallel computing grids with heterogeneous computing nodes where delays can quickly add up if a node is saturated \cite{pmlr-v80-zhou18b}.
+Under total asynchrony, even the asynchronous consensus method \cite{nedic2010convergence}, which is equivalent to the asynchronous Prox-DGD for solving problem \eqref{eq:consensusprob} with $f_i=h_i\equiv 0$ {(all agents collaborate to find a common decision)}, cannot be guaranteed to converge \cite[Example 1.2, Section 7.1]{bertsekas2015parallel}.
+Therefore, to establish convergence of the asynchronous Prox-DGD under total asynchrony, we assume that all $f_i$'s are strongly convex. \begin{assumption} Each $f_i$ is $\mu_i$-strongly convex. \end{assumption} Clearly, Assumptions \ref{asm:prob} and \ref{asm:strongconvexity} imply Assumption \ref{asm:optsolexist}.
+In the following theorem, we show that in contrast to the literature \cite{wu2017decentralized, tian2020achieving, cannelli2020asynchronous,su2022convergence, latafat2022primal, zhang2019fully,bianchi2021distributed} in which the parameters depend on the delay, the asynchronous Prox-DGD can converge to the same fixed point set as its synchronous counterpart, even under the total asynchrony assumption and a \emph{delay-free} step-size condition.

 \begin{theorem}[total asynchrony] Suppose that Assumptions \ref{asm:prob}, \ref{asm:totalasynchrony}, \ref{asm:strongconvexity} hold and Then, $\{\bx^k\}$ generated by the asynchronous Prox-DGD converges to a fixed point of the synchronous Prox-DGD. \end{theorem} \begin{proof} See Appendix \ref{append:thmtotal}. \end{proof}